New York City Campaign Finance Board

-The New York City Campaign Finance Board (CFB) is an independent New York City agency that serves to provide campaign finance information to the public, enable more citizens to run for office by granting public matching funds, increase voter participation and awareness, strengthen the role of small contributors, and reduce the potential for actual or perceived corruption.
+The New York City Campaign Finance Board (CFB) is an independent, nonpartisan New York City agency that administers the city's public campaign financing system and provides campaign finance information to the public.
+Its responsibilities include enforcing the New York City Campaign Finance Act, auditing campaigns for compliance, administering the public matching funds program for candidates for city office, and conducting voter outreach and education under the NYC Votes brand.
+The CFB’s stated goals include increasing voter participation, strengthening the role of small contributors, expanding the pool of candidates able to run for office, and reducing the potential for actual or perceived corruption in municipal elections.

-The agency's history dates back to the mid-1980s, when New York City Mayor Ed Koch introduced a series of ethics reforms in response to several high-profile corruption scandals.
-These reforms included the Campaign Finance Act, which was adopted on February 29, 1988, by the New York City Council.
-In 1988, the New York City Charter Revision Commission proposed and passed a public referendum that established the Campaign Finance Board.
+The agency's origin dates to the mid-1980s, when mayor Ed Koch proposed ethics reforms in response to several local corruption scandals.
+These efforts led to the Campaign Finance Act, adopted by the New York City Council on February 29, 1988, and to charter revisions approved by voters later that year establishing the CFB as an independent agency.

-The CFB was established with the mission of reducing the influence of large private contributions in the political process.
-The voluntary Campaign Finance Program provides matching funds to qualifying candidates for mayor, public advocate, comptroller, borough president, and City Council.

 Structure and appointment process

-The board is composed of five members who serve staggered five-year terms.
-Board members may be reappointed and are not subject to term limits.
-Two are appointed by the mayor, and two are appointed by the speaker of the City Council.
-The Chair is appointed by the mayor after consultation with the speaker.
-Historically, the board has been composed of attorneys, academics, and civic and faith leaders.
-The founding board members appointed in April 1988 were: Rev. Joseph A. O'Hare, S.J., James I. Lewis, Frank J. Macchiarola, Robert B. McKay, and Sonia Sotomayor.
+The CFB is governed by a five-member board whose members serve staggered five-year terms and may be reappointed.
+Two members are appointed by the mayor, two by the speaker of the New York City Council, and the chair is appointed by the mayor after consultation with the speaker.
+Board members have typically included attorneys, academics, and civic and faith leaders.

+The founding board members appointed in April 1988 were Rev. Joseph A. O'Hare, S.J., James I. Lewis, Frank J. Macchiarola, Robert B. McKay, and Sonia Sotomayor.

-The current board as of 2025 is:
+The board as of 2025 consists of: